wenzi3241/NLG_with_RNN_GAN/README.md

-# RNN GAN models in NLG
+# Neural-based models in NLG

-Experiment using neural network RNN(char and word level) and GAN(char-level) in Natural Language Generation and their performance
+Experiments using neural network RNN(char and word level) and GAN(char-level) in Natural Language Generation and their performance

 ### raw_corpus/